 In the off-policy AIL setting, the main challenge is the data distribution shift induced by off-policy data.
 Instead of applying off-policy correction techniques such as importance sampling or variable transformations \citep{kostrikov2019imitation}, we are interested in answering the following question: \emph{can we guarantee the convergence of off-policy AIL by controlling the distribution shift error introduced by off-policy data?} In this work, we show this is possible by reusing samples generated by the $o(\sqrt{K})$ most recent policies when computing reward updates, where $K$ represents the total number of updates.
 Using off-policy data in this way, we combine off-policy projected gradient ascent reward updates with model-based mirror descent policy updates.
 By doing so, we make the following main contributions:

-\begin{enumerate} \item We provide the first convergence guarantee for an off-policy AIL algorithm that does not require off-policy correction techniques. \item We provide theoretical support for the sample efficiency of our off-policy AIL algorithm.
-Our results shed light on how the size of the state space, action space, and horizon length can affect the choice of data during reward updates. \item In addition to our theoretical analysis, we demonstrate the practical performance of our algorithm through experiments on both discrete space MiniGrid tasks \cite{MinigridMiniworld23} and continuous space OpenAI Gym tasks \cite{1606.01540}. \end{enumerate}
+\begin{enumerate} \item We provide convergence guarantees for an off-policy AIL algorithm that does not require off-policy correction techniques. \item We provide theoretical support for the sample efficiency of our off-policy AIL algorithm.
+Our results shed light on how the size of the state space, action space, and horizon length can affect the choice of data during reward updates. \item In addition to our theoretical analysis, we demonstrate the practical performance of our algorithm through experiments on both discrete space Mini\-Grid tasks \citep{MinigridMiniworld23} and continuous space OpenAI Gym tasks \citep{1606.01540}. \end{enumerate}